A Tree Sperner Lemma: Infinite Settings

 Suppose that $H$ is a finite subset of $V^*$.
-From Theorem \ref{thm:fixedpt-kkmcover} we see that $\D_{f^*,H}$ is a KKM cover of $T$ relative to $H$ and thus, by Theorem \ref{thm:kkm-tree}, the intersection of its sets is nonempty.
-Thus, $\D_{f^*,A^*}$ has the finite intersection property.
+From Theorem \ref{thm:fixedpt-kkmcover} we see that $\D_{f^*,H}$ is a KKM cover of $T$ relative to $H$ and thus, by the Tree KKM Theorem, the intersection of its sets is nonempty.
+Thus, $\D_{f^*,V^*}$ has the finite intersection property.

-Because $K$ is compact, all the sets of $\D_{f^*,A^*}$ are compact, so Theorem \ref{thm:kkm-tree-infinite} shows that the intersection of sets in $\D_{f,A}$ is also non-empty, say it contains a point $z$.
+Because $K$ is compact, all the sets of $\D_{f^*,V^*}$ are compact, so Theorem \ref{thm:tree-kkm-infinite} shows that the intersection of sets in $\D_{f,V}$ is also non-empty, say it contains a point $z$.
 Then for all $v \in V^*$ we have $d(z,v) \leq d(f(z),v)$.
 We claim that $f(z)=z$.